SERVIR-Amazonia/suriname-training/intro-arcgis-1/field_data_collection.md

 Generic workflow:
 <img align="center" src="../images/intro-arcgis-1/servirnasaworkflow.png"  vspace="10" width="200">

 Let’s start with creating a Survey123 form.
-Go to the ‘Home’ page, click on the ‘App Launcher’ and choose the ‘Survey123’ app.
+Go to the `Home` page, click on the `App Launcher` and choose the `Survey123` app.
 <img align="center" src="../images/intro-arcgis-1/applauncher.png"  vspace="10" width="800">

-Click the ‘+New survey’ button
+Click the `+New survey` button
 <img align="center" src="../images/intro-arcgis-1/blanksurvey.png"  vspace="10" width="800">

-Choose ‘Blank Survey’ and click ‘Get started’.
+Choose `Blank Survey` and click `Get started`.
 There are templates to choose from and you can make advanced forms with Survey123Connect.
-For this exercise we will use a ‘Blank Survey’.
+For this exercise we will use a `Blank Survey`.
 <img align="center" src="../images/intro-arcgis-1/newblanksurvey.png"  vspace="10" width="800">

 The ArcGIS Online Survey123 app is a ‘No Code’ platform in which you design your form as you wish.
 For more advanced forms, you use the SurveyConnect designer.